-Donald and Melania Trump Hold Hands, Barron Towers In Height – But Buzz Is On Work Ethics?
+Donald And Melania Trump Hold Hands, Barron Towers In Height — But Buzz Is On Work Ethics?

 It seems that Donald and Melania Trump can’t make a move without every step and gesture getting analyzed.
-Trump supporters got to see the picture of a happy family departing for their Thanksgiving holiday.
-While the Trump critics painted a portrait of a different hue.
+Trump supporters got to see the picture of a happy family departing for their Thanksgiving holiday, while the Trump critics painted a portrait of a different hue.

 President Trump, First Lady Melania Trump, and Barron Trump were captured in pictures as they started the first leg of their journey to Mar-a-Lago on Tuesday.
 It’s Trump’s first visit back to his home away from home since April.